pablichjenkov/macao-sdk/component-toolkit/README.md

             }
         }
     ```

+#### <a id="component-lifecycle"></a>Component Lifecycle
+Components and ViewModels conform to specific application lifecycles, ComponentLifecycle and ComponentViewModelLifecycle respectively.
+These lifecycle classes are pretty similar to lifecycles in Android but with an important difference.
+The lifecycle is not just controlled by the underliying Activity or UiViewController but it also have into account vissibility in the parent component.
+In other words, the parent component controll the lifecycle of its children depending if they are vissible or not.
+The components lifecycle is determine by the platform lifecycle plus vissibility in the parent.
+In regards to platform lifecycle, the library commonize the platforms in the following manner:

+`Android::onStart()` = `iOS::UIApplication.didBecomeActiveNotification` = `!(Desktop/Browser)::Window::minimized`

+`Android::onStop()` = `iOS::UIApplication.didEnterBackgroundNotification` = `(Desktop/Browser)::Window::minimized`

+`Android::onDestroy()` = `iOS::Application.exit()` = `(Desktop/Browser)::Window::exit()`

+To propagate platforms events into compose the library uses a **DefaultAppLifecycleDispatcher**.
+Check that class usage to see how it works.
+The same technique can be applied for communication between any platform API and compose so it is worthy to check how this class work.

 #### <a id="components-ext"></a>Component Extensions
 The toolkit provides some nice extensions to match some extension functions popular in Android.